-It’s got weight, punch, energy and fullness – qualities key to the best sounding pressings
+- It’s got weight, punch, energy and fullness – qualities key to the best sounding pressings

-Tons of great songs – Miss You, Beast of Burden and Shattered, all sounding shockingly good – thanks to the engineering skills of Chris Kimsey
+- A Top 100 Title, with a surplus of great songs – “Miss You,” “Beast of Burden” and “Shattered,” all sounding shockingly good, thanks to the engineering skills of Chris Kimsey

-5 stars: “Opening with the disco-blues thump of “Miss You,” Some Girls is a tough, focused, and exciting record, full of more hooks and energy than any Stones record since Exile on Main St. Even Their rockers sound harder and nastier than they have in years.”
+- 5 stars: “Opening with the disco-blues thump of ‘Miss You,’ Some Girls is a tough, focused, and exciting record, full of more hooks and energy than any Stones record since Exile on Main St. Even Their rockers sound harder and nastier than they have in years.”

 This is the Stones’ last truly great album.
 All Music Guide gives it the same 5 star rating that they awarded Beggars Banquet, Let It Bleed, and Sticky Fingers.
-With hits like Miss You, Shattered, and Beast Of Burden, it’s easy to see why.
+With hits like “Miss You,” “Shattered,” and “Beast Of Burden,” it’s easy to see why.